leekelleher/umbraco-contentment/.github/ISSUE_TEMPLATE/ISSUE_FEATURE_REQUEST.md

 **Note: for support questions, please use the [Umbraco Community forum](https://our.umbraco.com)**.
 This repository's issues are reserved for bug reports and feature requests.

+If you are unsure about making a feature request, you can always [start up a new discussion first](https://github.com/leekelleher/umbraco-contentment/discussions).

 ### Is your feature request related to a problem?
 Please describe.